Hawking-Page phase transition, Page curve and islands in black holes: The effect of the Hawking-Page phase transition on the Page Curve

-This means that the thermodynamic temperature decreases as the mass of the black hole decreases by emitting the Hawking radiation, and the thermal capacity $C_{p}>0$, there is no local instability.
-Thus, the Hawking-Page phase transition may happen by emitting the Hawking radiation.
-When the temperature of the black hole reaches the critical temperature $T_{HP}$ and mass $M_{HP}=\frac{1}{8G_{N}}$, then the Hawking-Page phase transition happens.
+This shows that the thermodynamic temperature decreases as the black hole loses mass via Hawking radiation.
+Since the heat capacity \(C_p > 0\), there is no local instability.
+Consequently, the Hawking-Page phase transition can occur through the emission of Hawking radiation.
+When the black hole temperature reaches the critical value \(T_{HP} = \frac{1}{2\pi l}\) and the critical mass \(M_{HP} = \frac{1}{8G_N}\), the Hawking-Page phase transition takes place.

+In our evaporating model, the black hole first loses mass via Hawking radiation according to Eq.~\eqref{eq:S-B-m-m0}.
+When the mass decreases to the critical value \(M_{HP} = \frac{1}{8G_N}\) at \(u = u_{HP}\), the system undergoes a first-order Hawking-Page phase transition.
+In this work, we adopt the instantaneous transition approximation for this phase transition.
+This approximation is justified when the characteristic timescale of the phase transition, \(\tau\), is much shorter than the evaporation timescale, i.e., \(\tau \ll u_{HP}\).

+The characteristic timescale of the phase transition can be estimated as the light-crossing time of the AdS space, \(\tau \sim l\), because bubble nucleation and expansion are causally limited to propagate at most at the speed of light.
+In our evaporation model, the phase transition time \(u_{HP}\) is determined by the condition \(M(u_{HP}) = M_{HP}\), yielding